 By participating in the case discussions presented at Professor Rounds, attendees will be able to:

 - Choose effective strategies and clinical approaches to diagnosing and managing common and uncommon symptoms or problems.

-- Describe how the history and physical examination is used to make and test diagnostic hypotheses.
+- Outline how the history is used to make and test hypotheses.